mdyeates/portfolio/README.md

 Users can access this website from a variety of devices.
 In order to ensure that the layout is compatible with smaller devices such as smartphones and tablets, I have used media queries.

-Below you can see my website on a website, mobile and a tablet:
+Below you can see my website on a computer, mobile and a tablet:

 ![Gif](assets/images/Michael%20Yeates%20(1).gif)
 ![Mobile](assets/images/mobilelayout2.png)